 A one line drawing should be of sufficient detail to allow verification of the accurate settlement metering of Resources and Loads at EPS Metering Facilities.
 The drawing should allow the design philosophy, instrument transformer locations, netting scheme, compensation scheme and any breakers isolating loads from generation to be understood.

 For current transformer (CT), indicate CT ratio, accuracy, and rating factor on the one-line drawing.
 The CT polarity should also be shown along with the meter connections to the CT to allow for verification that energy will be recorded in the correct channels.
 For voltage transformer (VT), indicate VT ratio and accuracy.
-Meter ID(s) must also be on the one-line drawing
+Meter ID(s) must also be on the one-line drawing.